-- 2. All marketing and promotional plans, with respect to stroke center designation shall be submitted to SCEMSA for review and approval, prior to implementation.
-Such plans will be reviewed by SCEMSA based on the following guidelines: - a.
+- 2. All marketing and promotional plans, with respect to stroke center designation, shall be submitted to SCEMSA for review and approval prior to implementation.
+SCEMSA will review such plans based on the following guidelines: - a.
 Shall provide accurate information; - b.
-Shall not include false claims; - c.
+Shall not include false claims: - c.
 Shall not be critical of other providers; - d.
 Shall not include financial inducements to any providers or third parties. - 3.
 Sacramento County has consumer protection ordinances related to advertising and marketing, which shall also be applicable.